We are completely satisfied with the product provided. It is noteworthy that the packaging was particularly superior to what one might expect.

 This tree shrub has green leaves and white flowers that grow during the spring months.
 The shrub also grows blue blackberries during the fall, which provides an excellent food source for some animals.
 It is an excellent food and nesting area for birds.
 This shrub can live for well over 50 years and usually reaches its full development within five years.
 Its size is moderate in that it grows anywhere between 6 to 15 feet tall.
 Due to its size and natural beauty, this tree makes it a great one for any landscaping.
 One of the best things about this tree is that it can be grown in different environments.
 Due to the many climate zones and soils, it can become in, it is among the most native shrubs to grow.
 Regarding sunlight, it can be developed in full sunlight with partial shade.
 When looking to plant this particular shrub, it will be best to plant it in large yards and gardens.

 Arrowood Viburnum will stand out and make them look very appealing

 SCIENTIFIC NAME: Viburnum dentatum

 Sun: Full sunlight

 Arrowwood Viburnum is best suited for windbreaks or privacy hedges.
 The growth of the thick green, semi-glossy leaves of this shrub will yield a brilliant red color in the fall.
 The deep purple fruit that is produced will add a splash of color to the glossy green leaves.
-As an addition to any garden or lawn, Arrowood viburnum works as an attractant for butterflies and birds.
-Its ability to adapt to different soil conditions makes this sturdy plant perfect for all gardens.
-The somewhat shallow nature of the root system can make this plant susceptible to drought, while most soil conditions are tolerated.
-For best results plant this variety in a well-drained, sunny location to achieve maximum potential.
+Arrowood viburnum works as an attractant for butterflies and birds as an addition to any garden or lawn.
+Its ability to adapt to different soil conditions makes this sturdy plant perfect for all gardens; The somewhat shallow nature of the root system can make this plant susceptible to drought, while most soil conditions are tolerated.
+For best results, plant this variety in a well-drained, sunny location to achieve maximum potential.